daniel-laroz/robot-mapping-simulation/README.md

 You can also use:
 example_input_2/ or example_input_with_error/ (contains malformed)

-📦 Output
-The resulting output.json will be generated inside the same input directory you used (e.g., example input/output.json).
+The resulting output will be generated inside the input directory (e.g., example input/output.json).

 🧪 Running Tests
 mvn test